 - banana nut with maple syrup

-- dark chocolate and walnut with maple syrup
+- dark chocolate and walnuts with maple syrup

 Homemade Blueberry Pancake Syrup